-The next step in the evolution of executive decision support is here—introducing Leading Wisely.
+The next step in the evolution of decision support is here—introducing Leading Wisely.
 With real-time alerts and customizable reports, healthcare leaders now have access to the actionable insights and meaningful information they need to make strategic decisions.
-Unlike traditional dashboards or static reports, Leading Wisely helps executives avoid being blindsided, giving them complete control over their data.
+Unlike traditional dashboards or static reports, Leading Wisely helps leaders at all levels avoid being blindsided, giving them complete control over their data.

 When it comes to outcomes and process improvement in healthcare, Maureen Bisognano is the industry expert.